ElMurte/MCBURGER/README.md

 some screenshots to give you an idea:<br>
 ## to test it:<br>
 -you should have QT labrary installed<br>
--if you have the IDE(Qtcreator) installed just import the project with .pro file<br>
-- else from command line follow the instraction here https://doc.qt.io/qt-5/qmake-tutorial.html <br><br>
+-if you have the IDE(Qtcreator) installed just import the project with .pro file<br> and run it from the bottom left play-botton else from command line follow the instraction here https://doc.qt.io/qt-5/qmake-tutorial.html <br><br>

 <b> - Main menu<b><br>
 ![Alt text](https://github.com/ElMurte/ImagesPresentation/blob/master/MCBURGERmainwindow.PNG?raw=true "Main Menu")<br>